How to Write an Amazing College Scholarship Essay

 Scholarship essays are a way for the judges to get to know YOU on a deeper level.
 When you draw them in from the beginning of your essay, tell the truth, and write from your heart, your chances of winning the scholarship money are much greater.

-My college scholarship guide is filled with unique tips and advice just like the article above.
-Order your copy here and get ahead of all the other scholarship applicants!
+My college scholarship guide ebooks are filled with unique tips and advice just like the article above.
+Learn how to download your copy here and get ahead of all the other scholarship applicants!

 “We are SO excited!
 We used the ideas in your scholarship guide ebooks and THEY WORK!
 At a dinner we had to attend to pick up one scholarship check, one of the judges told me that it was the way my son’s scholarship application was put together and presented that made it stand out and get chosen among the many that they had narrowed the stack down to.
 Thank you so much for sharing your ideas!”
 S.W., Marysville, MI

 READ MORE TRUE STORIES FROM HAPPY PARENTS AND STUDENTS HERE